eaobservatory/hedwig/doc/user/calculation.rst

 about each calculation.
 From here you can delete calculations which you no longer want to appear on your proposal.
+You can also change the order of the calculations by dragging the "grip" in the leftmost column of the table and dropping it onto the row after which it should appear.
-Any deletions which you make will not take effect until you use the "Save" button below the table.
+Any changes which you make will not take effect until you use the "Save" button below the table.

 .. image:: image/calc_manage.png